JaGoLi/libreboot-repo/docs/hardware/index.md

 This sections relates to known hardware compatibility in libreboot.

-For installatation instructions, refer to [../install/](../install/).
+For installation instructions, refer to [../install/](../install/).

 List of supported hardware
 --------------------------